Rethima-Reddy/kafka-sample/README.md

 The result of this is as shown.
 The ```main``` is the parameter to set a title for a diagram.
 (pie chart image)

-## Getting a boxPlot from set of data present
+## Drawing a boxPlot from set of data present
 - We can draw a box plot using a predefined function called ```boxplot()```.
 Example is as follows:
 ```
 boxplot(mtcars$mpg~mtcars$vs)